SenseLogic/ATLAS/README.md

     *   modification time order;
     *   reverse modification time order.

-The tree view can therefore remain hidden most of the time, as the editing view can be used for navigation and note creation.
+The tree view can therefore remain hidden most of the time, as the editing view can now also be used for navigation and note creation.

 ## Installation